eliocamp/reproducibility-with-r/content/materials/day3/02-data/index.markdown

 <div class = notes>

-Zeonodo Sandbox
+Zenodo Sandbox

-Data uploaded to Zeonodo cannot be deleted.
+Data uploaded to Zenodo cannot be deleted.
 Since we are going to upload test data, we are going to use [Zenodo Sandbox](https://sandbox.zenodo.org/).
 </div>